 3-I.J.
 GUESTS [24 CFR 5.100]

-A guest is a person temporarily staying in the unit with the consent of a member of the household who has express or implied authority to so consent.
+A guest is defined as a person temporarily staying in the unit with the consent of a tenant or other member of the household who has express or implied authority to so consent on behalf of the tenant.